 So far, we've just been assuming a straightforward, approximately exponential fall-off of familiarity.
 This almost has to be approximately true, because memory confusability and similarity as well as generalization have long been known to follow an approximately exponential function of distance in psychologically uniform spaces (as CIELAB color space is, at least approximately).
 The exponential-like fall off in similarity can also be thought of as arising from simple measures of population overlap in color neurons, where far apart colors share almost no overlapping neurons, but nearby colors overlap substantially in which neurons code for them — also leading to an the exponential-like function (consistent, for example, with the proposal in this Paul Bays preprint on BioRxiv).

-However, we don't really have to understand the origin of this similarity function — instead, we can also measure this similarity function empirically in a purely perceptual task (see Schurgin, Wixted and Brady preprint on BioRxiv).
+However, we don't really have to understand the origin of this similarity function — instead, we can also measure this similarity function empirically in a purely perceptual task (see Schurgin, Wixted and Brady, 2020, Nature Human Behaviour).
 In fact, even just showing people pairs of colors and getting Likert-scale ratings of similarity works just fine.
 A wide variety of ways of assessing similarity, in fact, all give functions like this:

-These functions looks like an exponential fall-off in similarity with distance in feature space, but with one added wrinkle: for very nearby colors, there are additional confusions that arise from being unable to tell the colors apart at all (this too was previously known).
+These functions looks like an exponential fall-off in similarity with distance in feature space, but with one added wrinkle: they look a bit flat near zero because for very nearby colors, there are additional confusions that arise from being unable to tell the colors apart at all (this too was previously known).
 Broadly, this similarity function just indicates with data something very intuitive: red is more similar to pink than green , but red is not really any more similar to blue than to green .
 This is true even though red is actually much closer to blue than green on the color wheel (see: ), but anything that far apart on the color wheel is all considered by our visual system to be just about maximally dissimilar (e.g., there is a large non-linearity in similarity).

 The "Triad" task used in the Schurgin et al. paper nicely demonstrates this in a perceptual task, where your goal is to judge which of the bottom two items (left or right) is closer in color space to the top item (the target).
 In the left example, this is trivially easy; and in the right one, it is very hard.
 Yet in both of these examples, the two colors on the bottom (left vs. right) are exactly 30 degrees apart on the color wheel — demonstrating this large non-linearity in similarity.